 While Alysha and I have both been to Berlin, we’re by no means experts.
 Which is why we sought out someone who has lived in the city to help you figure out the best place to stay in Berlin for your trip.

 Germany’s capital is big, and like most cities, it’s broken up into many different neighborhoods.
 But which one is best for you to make your home base for exploring this diverse, cosmopolitan city?
-Here’s everything you need to know about where to stay in Berlin.
+In this guide, we’re going to do our best to give you all the information you need to figure out where to stay in Berlin.

 Charlotte Geary is a travel writer who has called Berlin home for the past five years, and knows the city better than we – or any other tourists with just a few days – ever could.
 She’s here to share the best places to stay in Berlin so that you can live like a local, be close enough to the tourist attractions, and really see what makes Berlin is so amazing.